davpoolechem/JuliaChem.jl/docs/src/index.md

 ## Building JuliaChem

-The first step to building JuliaChem is to download it and its unregistered dependencies.
-To do this, you can download them from GitHub using the following Julia commands:
+The first step to building JuliaChem is setting up SIMINT.
+This is needed to form the JuliaChem/SIMINT interface, currently called Julia Electron Repulsion Integrals (JERI).
+This is done as follows:

+1. Download and install SIMINT.
+Note that SIMINT must be compiled with the -DCMAKE_C_FLAGS=-fPIC flag as one of the flag options.

+2. Define the environmental variable SIMINT as the directory of your SIMINT installation.

+Then, the other GitHub dependencies for JuliaChem must be downloaded.
+This can be done with the following Julia commands:

 1. using Pkg